diegommelo/front-challenge-rating/README.md

 # Interactive Rating Component

-This is a implementation of the Interactive Rating Component Challenge from Frontend Mentor using Vue.js (version 3 with Composition API), Vite and Vitest.
+This is a implementation of the [Interactive Rating Component](https://www.frontendmentor.io/challenges/interactive-rating-component-koxpeBUmI) Challenge from Frontend Mentor using Vue.js (version 3 with Composition API), Pinia, Vite and Vitest.

 ## Recommended IDE Setup